fyzact/algorithm-playground/README.md

 # algorithm-playground
-my algorithm solutions on hackerrank.com
+my algorithm solutions on hackerrank.com with c# & golang